-Cash from operating activities increased by \$119 million for the year ended December 31, 2021 compared to 2020.
+Cash from operating activities increased by \$111 million for the year ended December 31, 2022 compared to the same period of 2021.
 The increase was impacted by various factors, including the following:

-- · higher pre-tax earnings; and - · DTA Recovery Amounts collected pursuant to the DTA Implementation Decision; partially offset by - decrease in net working capital primarily attributable to higher receivables from the IESO associated with provincial funding programs implemented in early 2020 and a lower payable to the IESO due to the lower Global Adjustment rate.
+- · higher pre-tax earnings; and - · the impacts of the DTA Implementation Decision recognized in the year; partially offset by - decrease in net working capital deficiency primarily attributable to higher receivables including those from the IESO associated with provincial funding programs, partially offset by a higher cost of power payable to the IESO related to the global adjustment rate; and - · changes to regulatory account balances.

-Cash provided by (used in) financing activities
+Net cash used in financing activities

-Cash provided by financing activities decreased by \$977 million for the year ended December 31, 2021 compared to 2020.
+Cash used in financing activities decreased by \$106 million for the year ended December 31, 2022, compared to the same period of 2021.
 This was impacted by various factors, including the following: